-There’s a pretty good chance Microsoft and 343 Industries are preparing to announce Halo 6 for Xbox One at E3, but if you want to jump back into the science-fiction universe a little bit sooner, you’ll want to bring along some coins and an appetite — Halo: Fireteam Raven is an arcade game coming to Dave & Buster’s this summer.
+Microsoft and 343 Industries announced Halo Infinite, the next entry in Microsoft’s flagship first-person shooter series, at E3 in June, but who knows when the game will be released.
+If you want to jump back into the science-fiction universe now, bring some coins and an appetite — Halo: Fireteam Raven is coming to Dave & Buster’s this summer.

 Halo: Fireteam Raven is a four-player cooperative shooter that puts you in control of the Orbital Drop Shock Troopers known as Fireteam Raven.
 They’re on the same Halo ring as Master Chief during the events of the original 2001 game, and in addition to fighting the Covenant’s troops and vehicles, you’ll also run into the undead Flood creatures.